fix8mt/conjure_enum/README.md

 0000001111
 0000001111
 ```
 A typical use of the above is for parsing configuration bitsets.
-Here you can tell the constructor to throw an exception if a substring
+Here you can tell the constructor to throw an `std::invalid_argument`
-is invalid:
+if a substring is invalid:
 ```c++
 try
 {